marshallswain/feathers-pinia/docs/setup/install.md

 import BlockQuote from '../components/BlockQuote.vue'
 </script>

-# Install Feathers Client
+# Install Packages and Feathers Client

-Follow instructions on this page to install required packages.
-There's an optional section on how to install and use a typed Feathers v5 Dove Client from your Dove API.
-This page focuses on installing packages.
-The next page shows how create a Feathers Client.
+Install required packages, including the (optional) Feathers Dove Client.

 [[toc]]

 ## Install Packages

 You'll need these packages installed to use the Feathers Client, even if you're going to use the typed client from your Feathers v5 Dove API.

 ### Pinia and Feathers-Pinia